 Have you been considering housesitting as a way to travel and live affordably?
 Then read this blog.
 In this article experienced housesitter and petsitter Kelly Hayes-Raitt offers her experience and 11 top tips on how to get started as a housesitter.
 Read on to learn more.

 Top 11 Tips – How to get started as a housesitter

 When I started housesitting internationally 10 years ago, housesitting for strangers (especially strangers in another country) was still relatively new.
 It was easier then to “break in.”
-Today, though, there’s a lot of competition for housesitting assignments – especially when there are now thousands of experienced sitters with dozens of positive reviews.
+Today, however, there’s a lot of competition for housesitting assignments – especially when there are now thousands of experienced sitters with dozens of positive reviews to their name.

 How to start as an international housesitter

 If you are thinking of housesitting as a fun thing to try, then you need to think carefully about your next steps.
 So here are my top 11 tips for getting started as an international housesitter: